Virgil van Dijk says Liverpool defeat 'not acceptable' but Jurgen Klopp finds positive

 'Forget the records - play free football'

-The first Premier League loss for Liverpool in over a year does little to their hopes of winning the title, but while the Reds missed out on equalling Manchester City's run of 19 straight top-flight wins, as well as matching Arsenal's achievements, Klopp said he now hoped his players would be liberated to play "free football".
+The first Premier League loss for Liverpool in over a year does little to their hopes of winning the title, but while the Reds missed out on becoming the first Premier League side to record 19 straight wins, as well as matching Arsenal's achievements, Klopp said he now hoped his players would be liberated to play "free football".

 "I don't think you can break records because you want to break records, you break records because you are 100 per cent focused on each step you have to do," he added at his post-match press conference.